 To succeed in today’s workforce, teens need early opportunities to develop desirable skillsets.
-The goal of Keystone’s Youth Express program is to use engaging work readiness training and real work experiences to develop the habits and skills that young people will need to confidently compete for jobs in the future.
+The goal of Keystone’s Youth Employment program is to use engaging work readiness training and real work experiences to develop the habits and skills that young people will need to confidently compete for jobs in the future.

 Youth Job Readiness

 Offering Youth Opportunities to Develop Good Work Habits and Skills